faerietree/multimachine_massive_slow/README.md

 * employ  a Z-axis that is sliding on the X-axis,
 * and a Y-axis that is sliding on the Z-axis construction,
 * so that the Z-axis is very rigid and
-* it's possible to mount all tools as there will not occur twisting due to too long lever (Archimedes) or vibrating.[/list]
+* it's possible to mount all tools as there will not occur twisting due to too long lever (Archimedes) or vibrating.

 The way the twist-protection works has benefits but also downsides as more rods and lead screws (ACME or usual rods) are requried.
 It's a base structure where any tools can be employed